 #3 FREEDOM BEACH

-Freedom Beach Koh Tao is my favorite beach on the island and it is rated one of the best things to do in Koh Tao by locals and tourists!
+Freedom Beach Koh Tao is my favorite beach on the island and it is rated one of the best places to see by locals and tourists!

 WHAT TO EXPECT FREEDOM BEACH

-Freedom Beach Koh Tao is one of the smaller Koh Tao beaches but the beauty and scenic vibes make up for its size.
+Freedom Beach Koh Tao is one of the smaller beaches in Koh Tao but the beauty and scenic vibes make up for its size.
 Freedom Beach is a must-see location on your list of things to do in Koh Tao!

 This fine white sandy beach is tucked away under a shady palm tree and mangrove jungle with some of the clearest, bluest water on the island.